U.S.–Japan alliance

-Under the terms of the alliance, the United States undertakes to defend Japan in case of attack by a third power, and in return Japan allows U.S. military troops to be stationed on Japanese soil, and makes sizeable "sympathy payments" to underwrite the cost of U.S. bases in Japan.
-More U.S. military troops are stationed on Japanese soil than in any nation other than the United States.
-In practice, the commitment to defend Japan from attack includes extending the United States's "nuclear umbrella" to encompass the Japanese isles.
+Under the terms of the alliance, the United States undertakes to defend Japan in case of attack by a third power.
+In return, Japan allows American troops to be stationed on Japanese soil, and makes sizeable "sympathy payments" to underwrite the cost of the U.S. bases it hosts.
+Excluding the U.S. itself, Japan is home to more American troops than any other country.
+In practice, the commitment to defend Japan from attack includes extending the United States's "nuclear umbrella" to encompass the Japanese archipelago.

 The two nations also share defense technology on a limited basis, work to ensure interoperability of their respective military forces, and frequently participate in joint military exercises.

 Although Article 9 of Japan's Constitution forbids Japan from maintaining offensive military capabilities, Japan has supported large-scale U.S. military operations such as the Gulf War, the War in Afghanistan, and the Iraq War with monetary contributions and dispatch of noncombat ground forces.

 Formation

-The U.S.-Japan alliance was forced on Japan as a condition of ending the U.S.-led military occupation of Japan (1945-1952).
+The U.S.-Japan alliance was forced on Japan as a condition of ending the U.S.-led military occupation of Japan (1945–1952).
 The original U.S.-Japan Security Treaty was signed on September 8, 1951, in tandem with the signing of the San Francisco Peace Treaty ending World War II in Asia, and took effect in conjunction with the official end of the occupation on April 28, 1952.

 The original Security Treaty had no specified end date or means of abrogation, allowed US forces stationed in Japan to be used for any purpose without prior consultation with the Japanese government, had a clause specifically authorizing US troops to put down domestic protests in Japan, and did not commit the United States to defend Japan if Japan were to be attacked by a third party.

-Because the original treaty was so one-sided, it was the target of protests in Japan throughout the 1950s, most notably the "Bloody May Day" protests of May 1, 1952, and Japanese leaders constantly entreated with US leaders to revise it.
+Because the original treaty was so one-sided, it was the target of protests in Japan throughout the 1950s, most notably the "Bloody May Day" protests of May 1, 1952, and Japanese leaders constantly entreated U.S. leaders to revise it.